davidinfosec/Domain-Name-Ninja/README.md

   For instance, if the file path is "C:\Users<username><somelocation>\Domain-Name-Ninja-main", you would enter the following command:
   ``cd C:\Users\<username>\<somelocation>\Domain-Name-Ninja-main\``

-8. Once you are in the correct directory, run the program by executing the command:
+8. Once you are in the correct directory, run the following command to install dependencies:

+   ``pip install pyperclip``

+9. Now, simply execute the program by executing the command:
-  ``python dnn.py``
+  ``python dnn.py --help``

 By following these instructions, you should be able to run the Domain Name Ninja application successfully.